HabanaAI/Snapshot_For_Debug/README.md

                         assumes that the user invokes this script from a Unix shell (and not from a Python interpreter shell) running within a Habana TensorFlow/PyTorch Docker
-                        container.
+                        container or from a shell running on a Habana system if the usage mode is bare metal.
 3) The script also assumes that the user account used to run the docker container is either root or a user account with sudo access.
   -c, --clear           Delete the existing contents of the output directory
                         before copying over files from this run.
   --lite                Run a lite version of the snapshot script.
 This will